cabforum/servercert/docs/BR.md

 If the signing key is P-256, the signature MUST use ECDSA with SHA-256.
 When encoded, the `AlgorithmIdentifier` MUST be byte-for-byte identical with the following hex-encoded bytes: `300a06082a8648ce3d040302`.

 If the signing key is P-384, the signature MUST use ECDSA with SHA-384.
 When encoded, the `AlgorithmIdentifier` MUST be byte-for-byte identical with the following hex-encoded bytes: `300a06082a8648ce3d040303`.

+If the signing key is P-521, the signature MUST use ECDSA with SHA-512.
+When encoded, the `AlgorithmIdentifier` MUST be byte-for-byte identical with the following hex-encoded bytes: `300a06082a8648ce3d040304`.

 ### 7.1.4 Name Forms